naofumi/react-router-vite-rails/README.md

 This gives us a more realistic experience similar to what users might see in the real world.
 Note that routes that don't need server connections will be instantaneous.

-Any fast website will have a good UI/UX, even with ancient technology, and we need a slower one to demonstrate the benefits of using an SPA framework.
+A fast server and a good internet connection will mask any deficiencies of a poorly built SPA.
+To understand the benefits of using an SPA framework, I believe that you need to simulate real-world conditions with a slower network.

 ### Authentication